rmsmportier/CMSCI120Base/chapter5.md

             not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the function you selected for the fifth call to print.")

 success_msg('Nice work.
 Notice that spaces have lower value than letters, and that capital letters have lower value than lower case letters.
-Also notice that for all calls we created a grouping of values by using either () or "" around the full set of values to evaluate.')
+Also notice that for all calls we created a grouping of values by using either () or "" around the full set of values to evaluate.
+When the grouping is done with () and , we have created a tuple.
+When we use "", we have created a string with multiple characters.')

 ```